6 Ways to Celebrate Earth Day in Your Own Backyard

 6. Connect others to nature

-Looking to incorporate Earth Day into your remote classroom or homeschool agenda?
-Teachers and parents can find free online, do-at-home lesson plans from the TurfMutt Foundation.
-These environmental education resources—based on STEM (science, technology, engineering, and math) principles—can help teach young students about the benefits of taking care of and spending time in nature.
+Looking to incorporate Earth Day into a school project or classroom activity?
+Teachers can find free online tools and lesson plans from the TurfMutt Foundation.
+These environmental education resources—based on science, technology, engineering, and math (STEM) principles—can help young students learn about the benefits of taking care of and spending time in nature.
 The lessons include outdoor-themed activity sheets and prompts for children in grades K–8 that guide them in learning about, exploring, and having fun with nature and science in their own backyards.
+High school students can also take a look and enjoy or share with their family members!

 Like what you’re reading?